-HUMAN GEOGRAPHY I: POPULATION MIGRATION AND HUMAN SETTLEMENT
+GEOG1131 HUMAN GEOGRAPHY I: POPULATION MIGRATION AND HUMAN SETTLEMENT

 Modern approaches to the study of population geography.
 The human and physical factors determining population distribution and dynamics; theories of population change, including Malthus' and neo-Malthusian thoughts; and the demographic transition theory.
 The sources of, and problems associated with, population statistics; how to measure fertility, mortality and migration; and population projection techniques.
-Family planning and population control efforts around the world; the status of women and its crucial role in population dynamics; major causes of death around the world, including AIDS; the role of migration in population dynamics; culture, population and the environment.
+Family planning and population control efforts around the world; the status of women and its crucial role in population dynamics; culture, population and the environment.
 Historical and contemporary perspectives on urbanization in both the industrialized world and the developing world, and theories on the geographical distribution of human settlement.